oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 ## Examining the Reports
 Locate `report.html` in the `mmhost_report.prj/reports/` directory.
 Open the report in Chrome*, Firefox*, Edge*, or Internet Explorer*.

 Navigate to the Area Analysis section of the optimization report.
 The Kernel System section displays the area consumption of each kernel.
-Notice that the `VectorMADIP` kernal consumes way less area under all categories than the `PointerIP` kernal.
+Notice that the `MMHostIP` kernal consumes way less area under all categories than the `PointerIP` kernal.
 This is due to stall free memory accesses and the removal of arbiration logic, both of which come from separating the accesses into their own interfaces.

-Navigate to the Loop Throughput section under Throughput Analysis, and you will see that the `VectorMADIP` Kernal has a lower latency than the `PointerIP` Kernal, and there are less blcoks being scheduled.
+Navigate to the Loop Throughput section under Throughput Analysis, and you will see that the `MMHostIP` Kernal has a lower latency than the `PointerIP` Kernal, and there are less blcoks being scheduled.
 This is because the kernal has access to all 3 memories in parallel without contention.

 ## Running the Sample